JJJOSH/wearable_pusle_monitoring/README.md

 # wearable_pusle_monitoring
 This is a working prototype project of a wearable pusle monitor system.
 Remotely monitoring of patients is gradually becoming a part of the healthcare system due to it importance in improving the quality and numbers of patients monitored simultaneously from a remote location.
 In this project, I have design and implemented a wearable heart rate sensor that can take reading of patients from anywhere in the world.

+*****I have attached a videos recording of the working project*****

 Below were the components used to implement this project:

 1. pulse sensor (SEN11574)
 2. ESP8266